amad410/playwright-web-boilerplate/README.md

 On the commandline at the base of the project, perform _npm install_

-# Verify Installation
-From command line navigate to source project folder and perform Run _npm run wdio_
 NOTE: Make sure your browser is up-to-date.

 # Check version of Playwright
-To check your version of Cypress you can perform the following:
+To check your version of Playwright you can perform the following:
 _npx playwright --version_

+# Updating Node version
+You can do this through NVM (node version manager) [here](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) and then just perform _nvm install <version>_

+or download and install latest from [here](https://nodejs.org/en)

 # Updating All Packages
 Install the package update checker using this documentation [here](https://www.npmjs.com/package/npm-check-updates)